fdcerqueira/Metagenomics/README.md

 # Metagenomics

-Metagenomics workflow made as a part of an experiment designed to study the tempo and mode of adaptation of a new strain of E. coli to the gut of obese mice, leptin deficient mice were colonized with a strain of E. coli, which we previously demonstrated to undergo rapid evolutionary changes in the gut of mice.
-In addition to this invader strain, the mice were also colonized with another E. coli strain which typically resides in their normal gut microbiota.
+Metagenomics workflow made as a part of an experiment designed to study the tempo and mode of adaptation of a new strain of E. coli to the gut of obese mice, leptin deficient mice were colonized with a strain of E. coli.
+In addition to the invader strain, the mice were also colonized with another E. coli strain which typically resides in their normal gut microbiota.

 The aim of the workflow is to process the metagenomics data and detect SNVs in metagenomic assembled genomes (MAGs).